Skip to main content

 A range of treatments may be offered that potentially have a profound and serious impact on the patient’s immune system.
 The main ones used are steroids, intravenous immunoglobulins (IVIG), Humira (TNF blockers) and Intralipid.
 Because there is no evidence that any immune cells, including uterine NK cells, ever do prevent a pregnancy, there is no reason for any patient without an immunological disease to take these therapies.

 None of these treatments are harmless and some of their side-effects are serious.
-For example, they can give rise to severe allergic reactions or make patients susceptible to infections that could also affect the baby.
+For example, they can cause severe allergic reactions or make patients susceptible to infections that could also affect the baby.

-All the good evidence to date shows that there is a risk of considerable harm without any increase in the chances of a live birth.
+All the good evidence to date shows that there is a risk of considerable harm without any increase in the chances of having a baby.

 If you have any questions about risks, your clinic will be able to discuss whether a treatment add-on would be safe for you to use considering your medical history and personal circumstances.